 On the right, three Scottsdale Yaqui villages are depicted.
-On the bottom, the Salt River Project Water Users provided housing for Yaquis (who were a major part of their labor force) during the 1940’s and into the 1950’s.
-The middle section shows old Penjamo Village (off McDowell Road between Miller and Hayden Roads).
-Penjamo was the Scottsdale Yaqui Village from the early 1950’s until 1972.
-New Penjamo or Vista del Camino is their new present day village where Scottsdale Yaquis continue to live.
+On the bottom, the Salt River Project Water Users provided housing for Yaquis (who were a major part of their labor force) during the 1940s and into the 1950s.
+The middle section shows old Penjamo Village (off McDowell Road, between Miller and Hayden Roads).
+Penjamo was the Scottsdale Yaqui Village from the early 1950s until 1972.
+New Penjamo, or Vista del Camino, is the present-day Yaqui village, located just south of the Vista del Camino Community Center.

 Three side paintings complete the mural—the Yaqui Deer Dancer, the Talking Tree, and the children’s paintings.
 The Yaqui Deer Dancer mural shows a Deer Dancer and a Yaqui Pascola Dancer to his right, both figures that predate Christianity and represent their most ancient traditions and religion.
 The church represents the introduction of Catholicism by Jesuits in the early 1600s.